leonardophu/bus-visualisation-akl/NodeJS/website/README.md

 # Server.js
 Contains the code to run my back-end.
 Assumes we have set up the PostgreSQL.

+The PostgreSQL should contain 4 tables
+- Points
+- Stops
+- Stop Trips
+- Route

 To run the back-end please run
 ```bash
 npm run devStart